 Shivaratri is celebrated on 13th day of Falgun month - the last month of Hindu calendar.

-It is celebrated across India and is a holiday in the following states in 2017: Andhra Pradesh, Chhattisgarh, Gujarat, Himachal Pradesh, Haryana, Jharkhand, Jammu and Kashmir, Karnataka, Kerala, Maharashtra, Madhya Pradesh, Odisha, Punjab, Rajasthan, Telangana, Tripura, Uttarakhand Uttar Pradesh.
+It is celebrated across India and is a holiday in the following states in 2018: Andhra Pradesh, Chhattisgarh, Goa, Gujarat, Jharkhand, Jammu and Kashmir, Karnataka, Kerala, Maharashtra, Madhya Pradesh, Rajasthan, Telangana.

 Shivaratri means the "great night of Shiva".
 Shivaratri is the night when Shiva is said to have performed the Tandava Nritya, or the dance of primordial creation, preservation and destruction.